Run a test using UFT One installed on a remote computer

 Run your test.

 While running tests over a remote connection that you opened manually, you can allow the screen to lock or close your remote session.
 However, do not log out of the remote computer or close UFT One.

-Once you configure UFT One for remote connections, you can automate test runs using the Windows Task Scheduler on the remote computer.
-The Windows Task Scheduler task can run even when no one is manually logged in to the remote machine.
-The task uses the Windows session that was started using the credentials you defined in the UFT One configuration, starts UFT One and runs the tests.
+Once you configure UFT One to run over remote connections, you can automate test runs on the remote computer by using the Windows Task Scheduler.
+The Windows Task Scheduler task can run without anyone manually logged in to the remote machine.
+The task uses the Windows session that started using the credentials you defined in the UFT One configuration.
+It also starts UFT One and runs the tests.